highlight/highlight/docs-content/general/6_product-features/6_metrics/1_overview.md

 ## OpenTelemetry Metrics with Highlight

 Highlight supports accepting OpenTelemetry (OTel) metrics at our dedicated endpoint: `otel.highlight.io`.
-This allows you to seamlessly integrate your application's telemetry data with Highlight, providing you with powerful insights and monitoring capabilities.
+This allows you to seamlessly integrate your application's metrics data with Highlight.

 To get started with sending OTel metrics to Highlight using Python, for example, you can follow the example [here](../../../getting-started/8_native-opentelemetry/6_metrics.md).
+We're actively working on more tutorials and examples for other languages and frameworks, so stay tuned.
+That being said, given that we accept the OpenTelemetry metrics protocol, you can send data from other sources, including containers, cloud providers, and more.

 ## Querying these metrics in the Highlight UI